damonmac/learn-xgboost/README.md

 *Question 11:* What iteration did your model stop on?
 Was your accuracy improved?

 The Precision/Recall graph shows the tension between getting all the answers right, and getting answers for all the questions.
 You can find an optimal point on the curve where you maximize precision or recall, or maybe you want to balance them.
 Then you can find on that curve what the precision threshold is at that point.
-If you are interested in pursuing treshold analysis you can look into the data behind the P/R curve.
+If you are interested in pursuing threshold analysis you can look into the data behind the P/R curve.

 ### E. Adjusting parameters
 The number of features you have, the way the represent your problem, the amount of training data, the percentage and representativeness of your test set, and the model parameters all influence your ideal outcome.
 The complexity of your machine learning model has an optimum for your problem, and the way you have represented it.
 So as the data, or features, or parameters change there are different potential optimization points.
 This is important to realize as we try to introduce and adjust a few parameters.
 It's possible that just a few adjustments to parameters will best leverage the technology you have chosen.

 Most of the parameters for xgboost are set to avoid overfitting, and defaults are conservative.
 But xgboost is pretty forgiving, and we won't be able to experiment with all the parameters in this micro-badge.
 Here is a short explanation of a few parameters:

-* max_depth: maximum depth of a tree - increasing may lead to complex tree and overfitting
+* `max_depth`: maximum depth of a tree - increasing may lead to complex tree and overfitting
-* subsample: subsample ratio of training instances, for example .5 would use only half of the training data before each epoch
+* `subsample`: subsample ratio of training instances, for example .5 would use only half of the training data before each epoch
-* colsample_bytree: subsample ratio of columns for each epoch
+* `colsample_bytree`: subsample ratio of columns for each epoch
-* eta: the learning rate, or the step size shrinkage used to prevent overfitting - each epoch it shrinks the feature weights to make it more conservative
+* `eta`: the learning rate, or the step size shrinkage used to prevent overfitting - each epoch it shrinks the feature weights to make it more conservative
-* gamma: minimum loss reduction to make further partition on lead node - larger gamma is more conservative
+* `gamma`: minimum loss reduction to make further partition on lead node - larger gamma is more conservative

 We have called out some basic parameters in the params dictionary in the train.py script.
 We have been using: